• Skip to primary navigation

 If you like to have wholesome vegetarian food that doesn't have any processed ingredients or dairy, an Indian sabzi is the way to go.
 It is made with a few simple ingredients like onions, tomatoes and a few common spices and is naturally vegan.

 Of course, you must pair it with bread, especially if it is a dry sabzi like this one.
-And a bowl of dal is nice though optional if you're in a rush.
+And small bowls of dal and raita are nice though optional if you're in a rush.
+Some really good pairings are with moong dal, whole masoor dal and dal fry.

 Ingredients